m7andrew/read-write-http/readme.md

 * `:method` string, the HTTP method.
 * `:path` string, the URI path.
-* `:query` struct, the URI query string.
+* `:query` struct, the URI query paramaters.
 If no query, field is omitted.
 * `:headers` struct, the HTTP headers.
 * `:body` string, the request body.
 If no body, field is omitted.